rajesh-nitc/autogen-backend/README.md

 This API uses the Autogen framework.

 A new run is created for every user request sent via websocket and stored in the database.
-The team state is reset for the user at every (n+1)th run, regardless of the session.
+The team state is reset for the user at every nth run, regardless of the session.

 ## Features